ed3894/Rock-Fall-/Report.md

 5. **Seal the Enclosure (Optional)**: If operating in environments with potential moisture or dust, seal the openings of the enclosure with silicone or another sealing material.
 For testing, a thin plastic bag was used to protect the hardware from dirt and moisture.

 ![Alt Text](Images/basefinal.jpg)
-*Figure x: [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi) Bolted Onto 3D Printed Base*
+*Figure 9: [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi) Bolted Onto 3D Printed Base*

 # 5. Discussion
 ## Conclusions